Javon Wims

 Javon Lamar Wims (born September 11, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Georgia Bulldogs.
+He is currently an offensive assistant coach for the Georgia Bulldogs.

 Early life

 Wims attended and played high school football at Edward H. White High School in Jacksonville, Florida.

 College career

 Hinds Community College

 On August 27, 2015, Wims recorded 107 yards and two touchdowns on six catches in the season opener against Holmes.
 The very next week, he followed up his big game with another, recording six catches for 193 yards and two touchdowns, including a 78-yarder and a 65-yarder against Northeast CC.
 On September 17, he scored twice more and gained 116 yards on eight catches in the team's first loss against Mississippi Gulf Coast.
 On October 15, Wims scored two more times with 145 yards on ten catches against Jones County JC.
 He finished his 2015 season with 47 receptions for 779 yards and nine touchdowns, leading his team in all three categories.

 On November 9, Wims was named All-Region & All-State 1st team honors and was named Most Outstanding Offensive Player for the South Division.
 On December 15, Wims was named as an NJCAA All-American.
 On February 3, Wims signed his National Letter of Intent to extend his football career at the University of Georgia on National Signing Day.